srastyverma09-gif/Sql-datawarehouse-project/README.md

 │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
 │
-├── tests/                              # Test scripts and quality files │
+├── qualitychecks/                              # qualitychecks  files
+│
 ├── README.md                           # Project overview and instructions
 ├── LICENSE                             # License information for the repository